jarondlk/tape-backup/README.md

-# lab-backup
+# tape-backup
-tape-backup system for my lab in Tohoku University
+Tape-backup system originally for my lab in Tohoku University